 You may not use your iCloud password when updating your account password.
 Using an iCloud password requires a manual login.
 “A user with an encrypted home folder cannot log in automatically” may also appear.

-If you use a shared computer, the automated login may pose a security risk due to the lack of authentication.
+The automatic login may pose a security risk if you use a shared computer due to the lack of authentication.
 It protects against unauthorized access to your user account.

 Therefore it’s only valid for single-user Macs.
 Keep your Mac protected, or anybody might access it and automatically log into your account.

 Log in after you’ve set the screen saver or sleep mode

 Your Mac may still need you to enter your password when it awakens from sleep or when the screen saver is no longer active.
 You have the power to alter this:

 - Select System Preferences > Security & Privacy from the Apple menu.

 - “Require a password when sleep or screen saver starts” may be disabled in the General pane.
 Choose a time interval from a pop-up menu if you want to keep it chosen.

 How to Enable Automatic login on Mac